A programmable quantum current standard from the Josephson and the quantum Hall effects: Applications of the PQCS

-The last application consists in comparing the resistances of two QHRs ($R_\mathrm{H1}$ and $R_\mathrm{H2}$) biased by a common Josephson voltage $V_\mathrm{J}$ (See fig. 4).
-Using two sets of three windings (number of turns $N_1$ and $N_2$) of the CCC, the ampere.turns $N_1I_\mathrm{JK1}$ and $N_2I_\mathrm{JK2}$ generated by the quantized currents $I_\mathrm{JK1}$ and $I_\mathrm{JK2}$ are opposed.
-The resistance ratio $r=R_\mathrm{H2}/R_\mathrm{H1}$ is then determined from the measure of the ampere.turns unbalance by the CCC.
+The last application consists in comparing the resistances of two QHRs ($R_\mathrm{H1}$ and $R_\mathrm{H2}$) biased by a common Josephson voltage $V_\mathrm{J}$ (see fig. 5).
+Using two sets of three windings (number of turns $N_1$ and $N_2$) of the CCC, the ampere-turns $N_1I_\mathrm{JK1}$ and $N_2I_\mathrm{JK2}$ generated by the quantized currents $I_\mathrm{JK1}$ and $I_\mathrm{JK2}$ are opposed.
+The resistance ratio $r=R_\mathrm{H2}/R_\mathrm{H1}$ is then determined from the measurement of the ampere-turns unbalance by the CCC.
+In principle, a Josephson quantized voltage is not necessary in this experiment.
+However, the superconducting pads of the JVS ensure that the voltages biasing the two PQCS circuits are exactly the same despite the circulation of currents.
+Moreover, the stability and the low noise of the JVS constitute advantages to achieve the lowest measurement uncertainty for the comparison of resistances.
 If made of different materials, for example of graphene and GaAs, this resistance comparison leads to the realization of a very accurate universality test of the QHE.
 This measurement technique based on the comparison of two PQCS is more accurate than the one based on the use of a usual cryogenic resistance bridge because the measurement is not poisoned by the nanovoltmeter noise and leakage currents are efficiently cancelled.
 The relative uncertainty of the determination of the resistance ratio $r$ is given by:

 Considering $N_1=N_2=2000$, $R_\mathrm{H1}=R_\mathrm{H2}=R_\mathrm{K}/2$, $V_\mathrm{J}=1~\mathrm{V}$ and $T$=0.3 K leads to $S(r)/r\simeq 0.65\times 10^{-9}/\sqrt{\mathrm{Hz}}$.
 This comparison method is as accurate as the Wheatstone bridge technique\cite{Schopfer2013}.
 Comparatively, it allows in addition the resistance comparison of quantum Hall resistors having different values.
-It should allow a strong improvement of the universality test of the QHE at different filling factors not only in the Integer regime but also in the Fractional regime.
+It should allow a strong improvement of the universality test of the QHE at different filling factors not only in the integer regime but also in the fractional regime.